 Leave the building’s navigation to the architects, let’s talk about your website’s navigation and how you should structure it.

 The menu items you show on the top header are the main categories.
-And when we say “the main categories”, we mean that each category has either its own subcategories or contains a unique cluster of information.
-For example, the About, Services, and Contact pages can be considered as distinct categories and it’s not a good idea to mix them together.
+And when we say “the main categories”, we mean that each category has either its subcategories or contains a unique cluster of information.
+For example, the About, Services, and Contact pages can be considered as distinct categories and it’s not a good idea to mix them up.

 Usually, the navigation structure of a website is determined in the design stage when wireframes are created, showing a clear picture of how things are going to look, relate, and interact with one another.
 But even if that stage is long gone and your website has been up and running, you can make some necessary adjustments to the navigation structure.